 - For poor mobility – long handled sponges, back scrubbers, shower stands and hand held shower heads with separate wall mounts.

-Does medicare pay for walk in showers?
 Medicare does not consider walk in showers or bathtubs to be durable medical equipment.
 So, they do not pay for these items, nor do they pay for the installation of these items.
+But – some Medicare Advantage plans will extend their coverage to include bathroom safety equipment.